List of Marvel Comics characters: S: Scimitar

 Scimitar is a character appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist John Byrne, the character first appeared in Iron Fist #5 (March 1976).
-Scimitar is depicted as a master of bladed weapons, serving under Master Khan.
+Scimitar is a master of bladed weapons, serving under Master Khan.
 He is a mercenary initially hired by the sorcerer to eliminate Iron Fist, and later a recurring adversary of the superhero.

 Scimitar is a mercenary from Halwan and an enemy of Iron Fist.
 Little is known about his past, except that his name has been used by many other people in Halwan.

 In his first appearance, Scimitar kills several civilians to lure Iron Fist out of hiding.
 The plan works and Iron Fist defeats him.
 He has a few more run-ins with Iron Fist and his partner Luke Cage, but always ends up defeated.
 Scimitar remains absent for a time until returning in the 1990s Iron Fist limited series.

 Scimitar later joins the Weaponeers, a terrorist group who use him as a "super-agent".
 Scimitar resurfaces with the Weaponeers in Zanzibar and attempts to kill its president, a retired superhero.
 Thanks to X-Men member Warren Worthington III and his allies from Genosha, Scimitar and the Weaponeers are defeated.
 Scimitar and the Weaponeers are then defeated by the X-Men shortly before the beginning of House of M.